technezio/gqrx-fscanner/README.md

 # gqrx-fscanner
-> Script that drives gqrx via telnet to implement frequency scanning.
+> Script that drives gqrx to implement frequency scanning.
+Relies on [gqrxInterface library](https://github.com/technezio/gqrxInterface)

 # Setup
 1) **Configure** *Allowed hosts* and *Port* in gqrx from Tools>Remote control settings
 2) **Enable** remote control by checking Tools>Remote control
 3) **Change** `HOST` and `PORT` in the code to match your configuration (default values should work)
+4) **Change** `import gqrxInterface` to match your path to the library

 # Usage
 ## Scan frequencies from file